Pahang

-Archaeological evidences revealed the existence of human habitation in the area that is today Pahang from as early as the paleolithic age.
+Archaeological evidence shows that humans have inhabited the area that is now Pahang since as early as the Paleolithic age.
 The early settlements gradually developed into an ancient maritime trading state by the 3rd century.
-In the 5th century, the Old Pahang sent envoys to the Liu Song court.
+In the 5th century, the Old Pahang Kingdom sent envoys to the Liu Song court.
 During the time of Langkasuka, Srivijaya and Ligor, Pahang was one of the outlying dependencies.
-In the 15th century, the Pahang Sultanate became an autonomous kingdom within the Melaka Sultanate.
-Pahang entered into a dynastic union with Johor Empire in the early 17th century and later emerged as an autonomous kingdom in the late 18th century.
-Following the bloody Pahang Civil War that was concluded in 1863, the state under Tun Ahmad of the Bendahara dynasty, was eventually restored as a Sultanate in 1881.
-In 1895, Pahang became a British protectorate along with the states of Perak, Selangor and Negeri Sembilan.
+In the 15th century, the Pahang Sultanate became an autonomous kingdom within the Malacca Sultanate.
+Pahang entered into a dynastic union with the Johor Sultanate in the early 17th century and later emerged as an autonomous kingdom in the late 18th century.
+Following the bloody Pahang Civil War that concluded in 1863, the state under Tun Ahmad of the Bendahara dynasty, was eventually restored as a sultanate in 1881.
+In 1895, Pahang became a British protectorate along with Perak, Selangor and Negeri Sembilan.
 During the World War II, Pahang and other states of Malaya were occupied by the Empire of Japan from 1941 to 1945.
-After the war, Pahang became part of the temporary Malayan Union before being absorbed into the Federation of Malayas and gained full independence through the federation.
-On 16 September 1963, the federation was enlarged with the inclusion of new states of North Borneo, Sarawak and Singapore (expelled in 1965).
-The federation was opposed by neighbouring Indonesia, which led to the Indonesia–Malaysia confrontation over three years along with the continuous war against local Communist insurgents.
+After the war, Pahang became part of the Malayan Union before being absorbed into the Federation of Malaya which gained full independence from the British.

-Modern Pahang is an economically important state with main activities in services, manufacturing and agricultural sectors.
-As part of ECER, it is a key region for the manufacturing sector, with the local logistics support network serving as a hub for the entire east coast region of Peninsular Malaysia.
+Modern Pahang is an economically important state with main activities in the services, manufacturing and agricultural sectors.
+As part of the East Coast Economic Region, it is a key region for the manufacturing sector, with the local logistics support network serving as a hub for the east coast region of Peninsular Malaysia.
 Over the years, the state has attracted much investment, both local and foreign, in the mineral sector.
 Important mineral exports include iron ore, gold, tin and bauxite.
 Malaysia's substantial oil and natural gas fields lie offshore in the South China Sea.
 At one time, timber resources also brought much wealth to the state.
-Large-scale development projects have resulted in the clearing of hundreds of square miles of land for oil palm and rubber plantations and the resettling of several hundred thousand people in new villages under the federal agencies and institutions like FELDA, FELCRA and RISDA.
+Large-scale development projects have resulted in the clearing of hundreds of square miles of land for oil palm and rubber plantations and the resettling of several hundred thousand people in new villages under federal agencies and institutions like FELDA, FELCRA and RISDA.